-Though significant changes may delay the launch, in the early stages there's still scope to change product attributes and hone the proposition.
+Though significant changes may delay the launch, there's still scope to change product attributes and hone the proposition in the early stages.
 It's better to be at the start of a road going in the right direction than at the end of a road that will never take you to where you want to go.

-A strong proposition demands a good understanding of the 'pain' that potential customers are trying to resolve or the measures of success they are hoping to achieve.
-So, it's about explaining the benefits of your product and not just the features.
+A strong proposition demands a good understanding of the 'pain' that potential customers are trying to resolve or the measures of